Spain abandons sea search for more than 20 migrants

 “We took the decision (to call the search off) after three very intensive days of searching without finding anyone,” a source at the rescue services said.

-The migrants, travelling from Morocco, went overboard after the vessel’s engine cut out, a Red Cross volunteer told newspaper El Pais on Sunday.
+The migrants, traveling from Morocco, went overboard after the vessel’s engine cut out, a Red Cross volunteer told newspaper El Pais on Sunday.

 “The immigrants say there were big waves, the engine cut out, and people started getting restless, and that, as fights broke out, they fell into the water,” the volunteer said.